adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

 import PrepareAppInfo from "@adaptivestone/framework/services/http/middleware/PrepareAppInfo.js";
 ```

-PrepareApp info is a special small middleware that generates res.appInfo = {}.
-To make sure that all middleware after will use appInfo without checking if it exists.
+`PrepareAppInfo` is a special small middleware that generates `res.appInfo = {}`.
+This is to make sure that all subsequent middleware can use `appInfo` without checking if it exists.
-Done for internal usage
+It is for internal use.

 #### Parameters

-No parameters
+No parameters.

 ### RateLimiter

-Rate limiter middleware.
-Limit amount of request.
+A rate limiter middleware.
+Limits the amount of requests.

 ```js
 import RateLimiter from "@adaptivestone/framework/services/http/middleware/RateLimiter.js";
 ```

-As rate limited we are using [node-rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible) module.
-Please refer to module documentation for more details
+For rate limiting, we are using the [node-rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible) module.
+Please refer to the module documentation for more details.

-Basic idea of a rate limiter is that we have some weight of the call and some key that has ‘credits’ .
-Each call consumes ‘credits’ and when it is 0 then the request is blocked.
+The basic idea of a rate limiter is that we have some weight for the call and some key that has ‘credits’.
+Each call consumes ‘credits’, and when it reaches 0, the request is blocked.

-Same samples - login protection.
-We can generate rate limiters based on user email and limit for each email only by 5 calls per minute.
-Or we can construct more complex login that included user IPs, etc
+Some samples - login protection.
+We can generate rate limiters based on the user's email and limit each email to only 5 calls per minute.
+Or we can construct a more complex login that includes user IPs, etc.

 #### Parameters

-Be default rate key generated based on Route, IP and userID.
-But you can adjust it via config (global) or via middleware parameters
+By default, the rate key is generated based on the Route, IP, and userID.
+But you can adjust it via the config (globally) or via middleware parameters.

 ```javascript
   static get middleware() {